Lovsan/RambaZamba/README.md

+# RAMBAZAMBA - the the ultimate networking tools.
 # Termux Security & Management Toolkit

 A comprehensive security and remote management toolkit designed for Termux on Android devices.
 This toolkit provides network scanning, vulnerability assessment, honeypot capabilities, Bluetooth monitoring, and remote system management.